gini/gini-vision-lib-ios/README.md

 - iOS 8.0+
 - Xcode 8.0+

+### Notes
+In order to have better analysis results, although is not a requirement, It's highly recommended to have devices with 8MP camera and flash.
+These devices would be:

+* iPhones with iOS 8.0 or higher.
+* iPad Pro devices (iPad Air 2 and iPad Mini 4 have 8MP camera but no flash).

 ## Installation

 Gini Vision Library can either be installed by using CocoaPods or by manually dragging the required files to your project.